From beaches and hikes to Instagrammable desserts, here’s our ultimate must-do list for a summer in Los Angeles

 41. Pint-sized dino lovers will dig the La Brea Tarpits filled with ongoing excavations, prehistoric fossils, and the fabulous Page Museum.

-43. Why not clean out those closets filled with too-small clothes and forgotten toys and donate them to some local organizations who could really use some kids and baby gear?
+43. Why not clean out those closets filled with too-small clothes and forgotten toys and donate them to some local organizations that could really use some kids and baby gear?

-44. The California Science Center has so much to keep kids occupied for a day but don't miss the special exhibit Art of the Brick—masterpieces reimagined in thousands of LEGOs.
+44. The California Science Center has so much to keep kids occupied for a day.

 46. If you find yourself in Pasadena in search of tranquility, take the little ones to Norton Simon Museum.
 Filled with art from world-renowned masters and a stunning sculpture garden out back that will beg you to linger—it's the most relaxing afternoon you'll have all summer break.